 In other words, familiar layouts provide efficiency and ease, and they save time.
 If a website appears cumbersome within the first 50 milliseconds, visitors will click out and find a new one that serves their needs in a shorter amount of time.

 Effective layouts help visitors focus on what they came for, the content.
 Familiar features empower visitors to intuitively navigate your site because they already know the lay of the land.
-For inspiration on some tried and true layouts, we love this post by Adobe about the 11 Website Layouts That Made Content Shine in 2017.
+For inspiration on some tried and true layouts, we love this post by Adobe about the best website designs to inspire you in 2023.

 “Content precedes design.
 Design in the absence of content is not design, it’s decoration.” -Jeffrey Zeldman